Click on a question to expand and read more. Click on the question again to close.

 You will get a break from the students during their recess from 4:00-4:45 and also you will get one of the field classes off as a long break.

 - When do I get to take showers?

-You can shower during your breaks.
-Also, there is shower time at the Saratoga site in the morning and in the evening at the Cupertino site.
+You can shower during your breaks and when the students have recess at 4pm.
 You do not shower at the same time as the students but you should bring a swim suit to use during shower time since there are not always private showers available.
 There are separate female and male shower areas.

 - What is the dress code?
 What about tattoos and body piercings?